Calories are listed in the nutritional information on all food packaging. Many weight loss programs center around reducing the intake of calories.

 Alcohol can also contribute empty calories to the diet.
 One normal serving of beer can add 153 kcal to a person's intake for the day.

 If beer is not your drink of choice, you can use this calorie calculator provided by the National Institute on Alcohol Abuse and Alcoholism to work out how many calories alcohol adds to your diet.

 The following foods and drinks provide the largest amounts of empty calories:

 - hot dogs

 - energy drinks

-More than half of all Americans have at least one sugary drink each day.
-Approximately 5% of people aged two years or more in the USA consume at least 567 calories per day from sugary drinks, i.e. more than four cans daily.
+More than half of all people in the U.S. have at least one sugary drink each day.
+Approximately 5 percent of people in the U.S. aged 2 years or older consume at least 567 kcal per day from sugary drinks.
+This is the equivalent of more than four cans every day.

 "Sugar-sweetened beverages are the number one single source of calories in the American diet and account for about half of all added sugars that people consume.

-It's better if you can avoid them altogether and instead consume water, fat-free or 1% fat milk, 100% fruit juice and low-sodium vegetable juices."
+It's better if you can avoid them altogether and instead consume water, fat-free or 1 percent fat milk, 100 percent fruit juice, and low-sodium vegetable juices."